aquova/aseprite-scripts/README.md

 ## -- Installation --

-Currently, script support is only available in the v1.2.10 Beta, so it is required to install that first.

-Once the beta version is installed, open the Scripts folder via `File->Scripts->Open Scripts Folder`.
+To install, open the Scripts folder via `File->Scripts->Open Scripts Folder`.
 Simply move the files into that folder to install.
 Once there, scripts can be run via `File->Scripts->SCRIPT NAME`.
-You may need to restart Aseprite first for the scripts to show up.
+You may need to use the 'Rescan Scripts Folder' option for them to show up.

 ## -- Scripts --